 An auction-based approach used to buy or sell impression-level ad inventory based on real-time competitive bids for the impression.

 H.R.
 Speak- A money saver.
 Only used by the most sophisticated programmatic advertising platforms because, to bid correctly on the spot, requires a super-fast thinker or brilliant algorithms.

 10. Job Ad Tar·get·ing

 noun: job ad targeting

 An automated job classification technology that combines a comprehensive taxonomy of job types, skills, and synonyms with sophisticated natural language processing (NLP) algorithms that parse job descriptions, interpret the context and accurately classify job ads to predict performance and create targeted campaigns.

 H.R.
-Speak- Your next date - just kidding!
-Job matching has nothing to do with dating and everything to do with making it easier for employers to connect with the right talent and vice versa.
+Speak- Job ad targeting is making it easier for employers to connect with the right talent and vice versa.
 So, when you call it a Chief People Person, the technology knows you mean Head of HR or even CHRO.

 A scheme of classification of related terms.
 Pertaining to data-driven recruitment, it is a classification and categorization of job titles, skills, synonyms and common search terms for the job and used as the basis for job matching and classification.

 H.R.
 Speak- A job description decoder.
 Recruitment platforms with a taxonomy automatically parse job descriptions full of crazy job titles and buzzwords and accurately classify the type of job and even level of seniority based on the contents of the ad so the right job seekers can be targeted across the Web.